Apply for funding to support research at Royal Museums Greenwich through our Caird Research Fellowships.

 Who can apply

-The fellowship programme mainly supports study at a post-doctoral or equivalent level.
-We encourage applications from scholars of all nationalities and career stages who have been awarded a PhD, or who expect this to occur before the start of the fellowship.
-Queries regarding eligibility should be sent to: firstname.lastname@example.org
+Royal Museums Greenwich actively encourages candidates from diverse backgrounds to apply.
+The fellowship programme typically supports study at a post-doctoral or equivalent level, and we welcome applications from candidates of all nationalities and career stages.
+Queries regarding eligibility should be sent to: email@example.com

 Duration and funding